an2n/semver-auto/README.md

 npx semver-auto --file <my-path/package.json>
 ```

-This allows flexibility in specifying the exact location of your package.json file.

 ### Verbose Logging

 Enhance your script's logging capabilities with detailed insights by enabling verbose mode using the -v or --verbose flag.
 For example: